-The global prices of solar panels (modules) have been declining as the market expands.
-In 2015, the module price was approximately USD0.55 per watt, but by October 2024, it had dropped to USD0.10 per watt.
-Although prices temporarily increased in 2021 and 2022 due to a surge in demand driven by strong green policies in Europe and the US amid the COVID-19 pandemic, the long-term trend over the past decade has been a steady decline.
-In 2023, prices fell further as a result of capital investments in China.
+The global prices of solar panels (modules) have been declining as the market expanded.
+In 2015, the module price was approximately USD0.55 per watt, but by December 2024, it had dropped to USD0.10 per watt.
+Although the downward trend paused in 2025, prices have remained at historically low levels.
+Prices temporarily rose in 2021 and 2022 amid surging demand spurred by aggressive green policies in Europe and the US during the COVID-19 pandemic.
+However, the long-term trend over the past decade has been a steady decline.
+In 2023 and 2024, prices fell sharply as a result of capital investments in China.
 The prices of materials used in modules, such as cells, wafers, and polysilicon, have shown similar price fluctuations, with greater volatility observed further upstream in the supply chain.